vegaprotocol/specs/specs/0000-setting-fees-and-rewarding-mms.md

 ## Summary

-The aim of this specification is to set out how fees on Vega are set based on committed market making stake and prevailing open interest on the market.
+The aim of this specification is to set out how fees on Vega are set based on committed market making stake and prevailing open interest on the market leading to [target stake](????-target-stake.md).
 Let us recall that market makers can commit and withdraw stake by submitting / amending a special market making pegged order type [market maker order spec](????-market-making-order-type.md).

 ## Definitions / Glossary of terms used
-- **Liquidity**: measured as per [liquidity measurement spec](0034-prob-weighted-liquidity-measure.ipynb) (but it's basically volume on the book weighted by the probability of trading)
+(remove?)- **Liquidity**: measured as per [liquidity measurement spec](0034-prob-weighted-liquidity-measure.ipynb) (but it's basically volume on the book weighted by the probability of trading)
-- **Supplied liquidity**: this counts only the liquidity provided through the special market making order that market makers have committed to as per [market maker order spec](????-market-making-order-type.md)
+(remove?)- **Supplied liquidity**: this counts only the liquidity provided through the special market making order that market makers have committed to as per [market maker order spec](????-market-making-order-type.md)
-- **Liquidity demand window length `t_liquidity_window`**: sets the length of the window over which we estimate liquidity demand for fee setting purposes.
+- **Market value proxy window length `t_market_value_window `**: sets the length of the window over which we estimate the market value.
 This is a network parameter.
 - **Target stake**: as defined in [target stake spec](????-target-stake.md).
 The amount of stake we would like MMs to commit to this market.

 ## CALCULATING LIQUIDITY FEE FACTOR